doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 | **Faster image pulls**.
 If you pull images from a mirror that is logically or physically closer to your compute, this can significantly improve performance. |
 | **Improved availability of container images.** Container runtimes can pull from an ordered list of registry mirrors.
 If the primary is unavailable, it will try to pull from the secondary. | **Escalating Costs.** If you're supplying images, egress costs for image pulls across cloud zones could grow big.
 It did for Dockerhub and for gcr.io!
 Storage costs for duplicated or triplicated images.
 | **Optimized bandwidth usage.** Reduce requests for popular images by caching. |

+---

+Thank you for reading this article right to the end.
+If you enjoyed it and if you think others can benefit, please like and share!

+If you foresee a problem, have an alternative solution, I'd appreciate your feedback.
+Or if you wanna share some comments to improve the usefulness of this article, you can reach me on [LinkedIn](https://www.linkedin.com/in/doughellinger/).

+Special thank you to [Dan Polencic](https://www.linkedin.com/in/danielepolencic/).
+Appreciate the reviews and all your feedback!

+Look out for the next chapter...